 Located less than 10 minutes drive from the city centre the Chiang Mai International Airport consists of a Domestic and an International terminal in a single building.
 Roughly 130 flights both Domestic and International fly in and out each week.
 The following airlines operate direct in and out of Chiang Mai International Airport.
 A check of the individual airline websites will give current flight schedules and costs.

-AirAsia Air Mandalay Bangkok Airways China Airlines Koreanair Lao Airlines Singapore Airlines Silk Air Thai AirAsia Thai Airways International Nok Air SGA Air
+AirAsia Air Mandalay Bangkok Airways China Airlines Koreanair Lao Airlines Singapore Airlines Thai AirAsia Thai Airways International Nok Air

 Numerous other airlines all fly to Bangkok, where connecting flights can be had to Chiang Mai.

-To find out more about Train Travel around Thailand you should check out the excellent and detailed How To Travel by Train in Thailand website.
+To find out more about Train Travel around Thailand you should check out the How To Travel by Train in Thailand website.

 There are two Bus Stations in Chiang Mai, one for long distance travel and one for local travel predominately around the Chiang Mai province.